 As well as officially licensed Lightsabers, there are many custom lightsabers on the market.
-Many of them are incredibly movie accurate and made to the highest quality.
+Many of them are incredibly movie accurate, using the latest neopixel technology, and made to the highest quality.
 You can check some out over at Ziasabers.

 How many Black Series Force FX Lightsabers are there?

-If you include the new Mandalorian Darksaber then there are currently 18 different lightsabers that Hasbro have made in the Black Series.
+If you include the Stormtrooper Baton then there are currently 21 different lightsabers that Hasbro have made in the Black Series.
 See below for the full list.

 Black Series Ahsoka Tano Force FX Elite Lightsaber